milselarch/slimedown-shooter/README.md

-Slimedown shooter is a top down 2D shooter game where the main objective is to survive the endless waves of slimes that spawn in and collect the slime particles they leave behind to replenish your health.
+Slimedown shooter is a top-down 2D shooter game where the main objective is to survive the endless waves of slimes that spawn in and collect the slime particles they leave behind to replenish your health.
 The catch is that you also consume health when shooting them, getting attacked by slimes, or when charging them